schmidt-christina/schmidt-christina.github.io/_pages/about.md

 <p style='text-align: justify;'> I am passionate about science communication as I enjoy sharing my knowledge and excitement for the oceans with students and the general public.
 You can find articles and podcasts <a href="https://schmidt-christina.github.io/media/">here</a>. </p>

-<p style='text-align: justify;'>  Please contact me at drchristinaschmidt@outlook.com if you wish to know more or have any other questions. </p>
+<p style='text-align: justify;'>  Please contact me at christina.schmidt@bas.ac.uk if you wish to know more or have any other questions. </p>

 <p align="center">
   <img src="/files/P1033436_penguins_cropped.jpg" alt="Adelie penguins" style="width:100%;